 Old Crow: the beginning

 The story of Old Crow starts with the man the whiskey was named after, Dr James C. Crow.
 He was a doctor and chemist from Scotland, and is widely credited with adding an element of scientific rigour to whiskey production.
-More famously, he is often cited as the creator of the sour mash process, although it’s more likely that he merely developed it.
-This is still used across the US when making whiskey and is a simple idea, where a portion of each mash – the setback – is added to the next mash to kickstart fermentation.
-It helps keep mashes consistent and is pretty much standard across bourbon production.
+More famously, he is often cited as the creator of the sour mash process, although it’s more likely that he merely further developed it.
+This is still used across the US when making whiskey and is a simple idea, where some of the leftover gunk from distillation – the backset or setback – is added to the next mash to make it more acidic – hence sour mash – a friendly environment for yeast, but not any other microbes that might try and infect it.
+It helps keep mashes consistent and is pretty much standard across bourbon production these days.

 Crow arrived in the US in the 1920s and from the 1830s he made whiskey in and around Frankfort, Kentucky, and gained a reputation for producing great spirit.
 After starting his career at Grier’s Creek, Crow moved on to the Old Oscar Pepper distillery, now known as the Woodford Reserve Distillery.
 Some sources say that he then moved on to the Johnson Distillery – later known as the Old Taylor Distillery – about five miles up the road from Woodford, while others say that Crow stayed with Oscar Pepper until his death in 1856.